For Parents and Family

 Our clinic is staffed by board-certified physicians, licensed nurse practitioners, registered nurses, and medical assistants.
 The physicians include two internists, one pediatrician, who specializes in adolescent medicine, and two family practitioners.
-We recommend that your son or daughter schedule an appointment at the Student Health Service by calling (412) 383-1800 for an initial evaluation.
+We recommend that your son or daughter schedule an appointment at the Student Health Services by calling (412) 383-1800 for an initial evaluation.
 If your son or daughter is in need of more specialized care, he or she can be referred to a specialist in the area.
-We recommend that outside medical records be sent to the Student Health Service for review by a clinician.
+We recommend that outside medical records be sent to the Student Health Services for review by a clinician.

 Do you have doctors, or just nurses?

 Our clinic is staffed by five board-certified physicians, two licensed nurse practitioners, and one physician assistant.
-Additionally, registered nurses, medical assistants, a registered dietitian, health educators, and registered pharmacists are housed within the Student Health Service.
+Additionally, registered nurses, medical assistants, a registered dietitian, health educators, and registered pharmacists are housed within the Student Health Services.

 During “Ortho Clinic,” we have orthopedic surgeons.

 During “PT Clinic,” we also have board-certified physical therapists.

 Can my son or daughter get an excuse or note from Student Health Services?

 No. We do NOT provide medical excuses.
 However, an invoice can be generated after a visit at the Student Health Services, which provides proof of the visit.
 This can be given to your student’s professor.